raf555/ArknightsBotLine/README.md

 1. ~Group / Room support.~ added.

 ## V. Bot Specification and Source Code
+Because of scrappy and not structured code atm, i have no plan to release the code, it is embarassing, lol.

-Bot is using NodeJS for the system and simple JSON data application for the database.
+Bot is using NodeJS for the system and simple JSON data application for the database and currently using free hosting service from [Glitch](https://glitch.com).

 ![](https://image.prntscr.com/image/JG9UOTz1RaK0F1tESk2uag.png)

 Database editing for gacha is using simple front end application.

 ![](https://image.prntscr.com/image/--jGuyFtRmeeNrPSsE26vg.png)

-Currently using free hosting service from [Glitch](https://glitch.com).

-Because of scrappy and not structured code atm, i have no plan to release the code, it is embarassing, lol.